-The purpose of the management of behaviour is to The Use of Physical Intervention: enable individual young people to develop their It is necessary under the terms of the Quality self-control, understanding and to motivate them Standards and Children's Homes Regulations (2015) towards acceptable behaviours, which will enable them that we have a policy, guidelines and procedures on the to contribute and enjoy life.
+The purpose of the management of behaviour is to enable individual young people to develop their self-control, understanding and to motivate them towards acceptable behaviours, which will enable them to contribute and enjoy life.

-Where behaviours do occur, which in a family or group ensure that all staff have a clear knowledge of the environment would reasonably be considered to be practices agreed at Alderwasley Hall School and that unacceptable, it is recognised that some form of physical intervention is only used as a last resort. consequence or sanction will be necessary.
+Where behaviours do occur, which in a family or group environment would reasonably be considered to be unacceptable, it is recognised that some form of Behaviour Coaching or sanction will be necessary.